 A minor in Psychology consists of PSYC 1001 and five (5) additional courses (18 semester hours in total) with the approval of the program coordinator.
-Any Psychology (PSYC or PSY) course that is listed in the current bulletin counts toward the minor.
-A maximum of two (2) of the following courses -SOC 247 (or SOCI 2500), SOCI 3500, BIOL 2148- may be applied towards the minor with the approval of the advisor.
+Any Psychology (PSYC) course that is listed in the current bulletin counts toward the minor.
+A maximum of two (2) of the following courses - SOCI 2500, SOCI 3500, BIOL 2148- may be applied towards the minor with the approval of the advisor.
 Students majoring in nursing will also gain credit towards a minor for completion of NURS 3400 (Psychiatric Mental Health).